COSC1107-CT/pytomata-marker/README.md

     return student_result, student_feedback
 ```

-Each question is a single function that accepts a student's solution and the total allocated marks,
+Each question is a single function that accepts a student’s solution and the total allocated marks,
-then returns the student's result and any feedback, in that order.
+then returns the student’s result and any feedback, in that order.

 #### Using Library Functions